How to load Spring boot thymeleaf views from database?

-First you need to setup a Table and appropriate JPA entities for the templates.
-My sample Entity looks like below.
+First, you need to set up a database Table and appropriate JPA entities for the views.

 @Data